JuanModzelewski/Keyboard-Hero/README.md

 ### User Journey
 1. Static Walkthrough Modal
     - When the user enters the site, they are welcomed with a walkthrough modal and an introduction to the practice of touch typing.
+    - The user is given instructions for getting started with touch typing.
+    - An illustration with a description depicts the hand position and function of the Home Keys.
-    - The user can leave the modal by clicking the close icon or clicking on the screen, and the default game level easy will load immediately, ensuring that frequent users are not compelled to go through the tour every time they visit the page.
+    - The user can leave the modal by clicking the close icon or clicking elsewhere on the screen, and the default game level will load immediately, ensuring that frequent visitors are not forced to go through the walkthrough each time they visit the page.
     - The user is directed to the next page of the static walkthrough by a well labelled and easily accessible button.

 2. Static Walkthrough Modal Page Two
-    - The static walkthrough page two displays an image of a keyboard with a color code index that corresponds to hand positioning, indicating which keys are nearest to each finger.
+    - The static walkthrough page two shows an image of a keyboard with a color coded index corresponding to hand position, indicating which keys are closest to each finger, as well as a short description of how to locate each character.
-    -
+    - Each difficulty level is given, along with the characters assigned to each level.
+    - The player can select a preferred difficulty, and the modal will disappear, displaying the chosen difficulty characters in the gaming area.

-3. Resources
+3. Game Screen
-    - Links to improve their experience with meditation are provided by music resources.
-    - The guided meditation technique is aided by guided video materials.
+    - The game screen is basic, providing the user with only the necessary information, allowing for less distraction when typing.
+    - The user can adjust the difficulty, restart the current game difficulty, and display the keyboard index using clearly labelled text on the game screen.
+    - As the user is typing the characters in game area automatically changed with correct characters being displayed in green `#ccffd9`, and underlined `#2eb82e`, incorrect characters displayed in red `#ffcccc` and underlined `#ff1a1a` and the current character to be pressed underlined in blue `#0000ff`.

-4. Sign up
+4. Achievement Screen
-    - The mentors help users by providing them with individualized guidance, a someone to connect with to support them on their meditation journey, and any services they may require.
-(The mentor's services are not associated with the website; instead, they are discussed individually with the user upon enrollment.)
-    - The form is simple to use, and the input flows in accordance with industry best practices.
+    - As soon as the last character is typed, an achievement modal appears, providing feedback and rewarding the user with stars based on the number of correct keystrokes.
+    - The characters per minute are calculated and presented underneath the score results, allowing the user to assess their typing speed and set targets for improvement.
+    - The user can adjust the difficulty level or retry the current difficulty by clicking the appropriate option at the bottom of the modal.
+    - The user can close the achievement modal by clicking the close icon or the window outside of it.
+This will reset the game area and display the current game difficulty.

 ### Design

 #### Colors
-- The color scheme that was selected exudes tranquilly and relaxation.
-    - Primary color (#2b777c) A turquoise with a peaceful, soothing vibe.
-    - Accent color (#5f8a8d) A darker shade of primary to be used as background with white text.
-    - Accent color (#73A9AD) A lighter shade of primary to be used as background with dark text.
-    - Body Font color (#4D4D4D) Compared to complete black, dark grey is less overwhelming and causes less eye strain.
-    - Heading Font color (#2b777c) same as the primary color to draw attention to headings.
+- Font color `#445361`
+- Button color `#445361`
+- Button color hover `#88c7cc`
+- Button color active `rgb(20, 103, 109)`

 #### Fonts
 - The selected typefaces is basic and easy to read.
     - The site uses Roboto for all content and elements with sans serif as a substitute.

 #### Images
-- The background image is from pixabay adding depth and contrast to the game area [pixabay](https://pixabay.com/illustrations/mountains-forest-landscape-sky-6302023/)
+- The background image adds depth and contrast to the playing area, without being obtrusive or overwhelming. [pixabay](https://pixabay.com/illustrations/mountains-forest-landscape-sky-6302023/)
 <br>
 <br>